fpv-wtf/dji-moonlight-shim/README.md

 The shim can be configured via the [fpv.wtf](https://fpv.wtf/package/fpv-wtf/dji-moonlight-shim) package manager.

-- `use_usb_mode`: Use USB mode by default instead of the network mode.
+- `use_usb_mode`: Use BULK (previously called USB) mode by default instead of the RNDIS mode.
 Defaults to `false`.

 ## Implementation